tgvaughan/BDMM-Prime/README.md

 package will be maintained separately to ensure that BEAST 2 XMLs and packages that depend on it remain usable.

-BDMM-Pime is currently still in development and is not yet ready for general use.
+BDMM-Prime is currently still in development and is not yet ready for general use.
 Instead, refer to the original [BDMM project](https://github.com/denisekuehnert/bdmm).

 However, if you are interested in playing around with the new version, you can install